-This information describes what you can expect during your surgery at Memorial Sloan Kettering’s main hospital.
+This information explains what you can expect during your surgery at Memorial Hospital, Memorial Sloan Kettering’s (MSK’s) main hospital.
 Read this before your surgery so that you know what to do and what to expect.
-Remember to review the educational materials your nurse gave you.Back to top
+Remember to review the educational resources your nurse gave you.Back to top

 Before Your Surgery

 Note the time and place of your surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
 If you’re scheduled for surgery on a Monday, you will be called on the Friday before.

 If you don’t receive a call by 7:00 pm, please call 212-639-5014.Back to top

 MSK’s parking garage is located on East 66th Street between York and First Avenues.
 If you have questions about prices, call 212-639-2338.

 To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
 There is a pedestrian tunnel that you can walk through that connects the garage to the hospital.